Netcracker/KubeMarine/documentation/Troubleshooting.md

 [opening a new PR](https://github.com/Netcracker/KubeMarine/pulls).
 Our team will appreciate it!

-## KME0002: Remote Group Exception
+## KME0002: Remote group exception

 Shell error: